 The National Jurist calculated these rankings by collecting data from the American Bar Association and from schools themselves.
 Data pertaining to the percent of full-time students participating in clinics, externships, and stimulation courses, as well as interscholastic skills competitions, such as moot court tournaments, was collected and analyzed.
 Schools were then ranked by the percentage of students participating in these experiential offerings.

 UT Law’s numerous experiential offerings ensure that graduates are fully prepared with the skills and training needed to meet the demands of the legal market upon graduation.
 Among these offerings are the pro bono program and alternative break opportunities.
-Last week, fifty-one UT Law students are working on twelve alternative spring break projects in Knoxville and other cities, offering legal services free of charge.
+Last week, 51 UT Law students worked on 12 alternative spring break projects in Knoxville and other cities, offering legal services free of charge.

 Additionally, UT Law offers three externship programs designed to expose students to all aspects of the public legal system.
 The judicial, prosecutorial, and public defender externships pair students with experienced members of the state and federal court systems.